 Concerned about your water bill from SAWS?
 Know that Vista Ridge is responsible for 52% rate hikes "eased" into your bill since 2015.
-Lodge your complaints with SAWS and, please allow us to document your concerns by calling our hotline at 210.807.7273 or email us at email@example.com.
+Lodge your complaints with SAWS and, please allow us to document your concerns by calling our hotline at 210.807.7273 or email us at firstname.lastname@example.org.

 We highly recommend you watch four speakers -- Stan Mitchell, Colleen Waring (an affected landowner and former government auditor), Ellen Berky and Reinette King -- respectfully urge the Audit and Accountability Committee chaired by San Antonio City Councilman District 9 John Courage on November 19th, to move the Vista Ridge Resolution.
 It's 17-minutes of well informed testimony with a punch!
 Read Waring's constructive suggestion here, followed by LIV-SA's Ellen Berky's comments here and Reinette King's here.

-► A coalition of rural and urban organizations is urging the San Antonio City Council to adopt the Vista Ridge Resolution for an independent audit of Vista Ridge – the $3.4 billion, 142-mile water pipeline and the most expensive water in Texas, slated for operation in April 2020 -- and an ordinance for proper oversight of San Antonio Water System (SAWS).
+► A coalition of rural and urban organizations, since March 2019, has been urging the San Antonio City Council to adopt the Vista Ridge Resolution for an independent audit of Vista Ridge – the $3.4 billion, 142-mile water pipeline, and an ordinance for proper oversight of San Antonio Water System (SAWS).
 The Council has refused to take action so a petition drive is planned to place a measure -- the SAWS Accountability Act -- on the May 2021 ballot.
 More here at SAWSAct.org.

-► Vista Ridge is far more water than San Antonio can use and is the most expensive water in Texas.
+► Vista Ridge is far more water than San Antonio can use and is the most expensive water in Texas -- and likely the US.
 For the benefits of private companies largely involved in real estate development, it's being forced on San Antonio ratepayers, who live in a city with the highest poverty rate in the U.S.